 The second of three meetings concerning a possible convention to amend the U.S. Constitution will take place today and Friday at the Indiana statehouse.
-The Mt.
-Vernon Assembly is one of the groups hoping to invoke Article V to hold a convention of states and amend the Constitution to limit federal power, including the possibility of an amendment to require a balanced budget.
+The Mount Vernon Assembly is one of the groups hoping to invoke Article V to hold a convention of states and amend the Constitution to limit federal power, including the possibility of an amendment to require a balanced budget.

 “This may be our best chance to control this tsunami of debt,” David Long, Indiana’s Senate president pro tempore, told the Indy Star.
 “The politics of Washington is so broken, we are not likely to find a resolution to the fiscal crisis that our federal government has created.
 Anything innovative these days comes from the states.”